SiddalingNagavimath/NASSCOM-VSD-Digital-VLSI-SoC-Design-and-Planning/README.md

 ## Section 3
 #### Design library cell using Magic Layout and ngspice characterization
+Tasks to be completed
+1) Cloning the custom inverter standard cell design from github repo
+2) Load the custom inverter layout in magic and explore.
+3) Spice extraction of inverter in magic
+4) Editing the spice model file for analysis through simulation.
+5) Post-layout ngspice simulation
+6) Identify issues in the DRC section of the old Magic tech file for the SkyWater process and resolve them.

 ##### 1.Cloning the custom inverter standard cell design from github repo
 ```